Russell Wilson tweets against proposed NFL collective bargaining agreement: ‘I VOTE NO’

 Owners are thought to want a new deal approved now so they can begin negotiating new TV deals immediately with the knowledge that they have 10 years of labor peace (the CBA would go through the 2030 season) and before what they think could be some potential volatility in TV ratings and the economy due to the upcoming presidential election.

-Former Seahawks Russell Okung and Richard Sherman are each part of the NFL Players Association Executive Committee and have spoken out against the CBA proposal, as has current Seahawks receiver Tyler Lockett, who tweeted over the weekend ‘NO DEAL!!!’, while middle linebacker Bobby Wagner also is reported by ESPN to have been a “vocal participant” in a conference call with union leaders last Friday, reported to be “challenging” five members of the executive committee who voted to approve the deal why they liked it.
+Former Seahawks Russell Okung and Richard Sherman are each part of the NFL Players Association Executive Committee and have spoken out against the CBA proposal, as has current Seahawks receiver Tyler Lockett, who tweeted over the weekend “NO DEAL!!!”, while middle linebacker Bobby Wagner also is reported by ESPN to have been a “vocal participant” in a conference call with union leaders last Friday.
+Wagner reportedly was “challenging” five members of the executive committee who voted to approve the deal.

-Seattle’s player rep is linebacker K.J.
-Wright, with Wagner serving as alternate.
-Wright has not indicated publicly how he feels about the proposal, which was reported to have been approved by player reps and sent to the membership for a vote by a vote of 17 to 14 with one abstention.
+Linebacker K.J.
+Wright is the Seahawks player rep, with Wagner serving as alternate.
+Wright has not indicated publicly how he feels about the proposal, which was reported to have been approved by player reps and sent to the membership for a vote by a vote of 17-14 with one abstention.

 The proposal now needs to be approved by only a simple majority of the roughly 2,000 dues-paying members of the NFL’s players union.

-The deal that was forwarded for a vote late Tuesday night (or early Wednesday morning on the east coast) has been reported to be basically the same as the one that the league’s owners approved last week other than with one tweak — the elimination of a cap on an increase of players’ salaries for a 17th game at $250,000.
+The deal that was forwarded for a vote late Tuesday night (or early Wednesday morning on the East Coast) has been reported to be basically the same as the one that the league’s owners approved last week other than with one tweak — the elimination of a cap on an increase of players’ salaries for a 17th game at $250,000.

-That clause would only effect players who were already under contract beyond the 2020 season on contracts based on a 16-game season.
+That clause would only affect players who were already under contract beyond the 2020 season on contracts based on a 16-game season.

 The cap would have impacted only a small percentage of players and only those already making significant salaries, such as Wilson, whose contract calls for a base salary in 2021 of $19 million, or roughly $1.117 million for each of the 17 weeks for which he would be paid during the season (with bonuses, Wilson’s deal averages $35 million a year through 2023).